Go to main content

 ---

-Step 2: Sourcing and Application Selection
+Step 2: Sourcing and Selection of Applications

 Sourcing constitutes the operational core of recruitment.
 An optimal recruitment process requires a coherent multi-channel strategy.